Heavy Traffic Joint Queue Length Distribution without Resource Pooling: Input-queued switch

 A major challenge in solving the implicit functional equation given in Eq. \eqref{eq: switch_functional_eq} is proving that the functional equation has a unique solution.
-For simpler systems such as Three-queue system or \nsys (later part of the paper) where the SSC happens to a two dimensional subspace, we can prove that the corresponding functional equation has a unique solution using Carleman boundary value problem \cite{litvinchuk1970generalized}.
-Extending that result to a functional equation with more than two variables turns out to be highly non-trivial.
-Next, we present Theorem \ref{thm: switch_dist}, which assumes that the Conjecture \ref{lem: switch_uniqueness} holds, to solve the functional equation under symmetric variance condition.
+For simpler systems such as the Three-queue system or \nsys (see Section \ref{sec: n_sys}) where the SSC happens to a two-dimensional subspace, one can prove that the corresponding functional equation has a unique solution using the theory of Carleman boundary value problem \cite{litvinchuk1970generalized}.
+Extending that result to a functional equation with more than two variables, such as the case for the Input-queued switch, is open.
+Next, we present Theorem \ref{thm: switch_dist}, which assumes that the Conjecture \ref{lem: switch_uniqueness} holds and provide a solution to the functional equation for Input-queued switch under symmetric variance condition.

 \begin{theorem} Consider the Input-queued switch as defined in Section \ref{sec: switch_model} operating under a given scheduling algorithm that achieves state space collapse according to Definition \ref{def: switch_ssc}.
 Assume Conjecture \ref{lem: switch_uniqueness} holds.
-Suppose the variance vector $\boldsymbol \sigma^2$ is symmetric, i.e. $\boldsymbol \sigma^2 =\sigma^2 \mathbf{I}_{n^2} $.
+Suppose the variance vector $\boldsymbol \sigma^2$ is symmetric, i.e., $\boldsymbol \sigma^2 =\sigma^2 \mathbf{I}_{n^2} $.
 Then, the heavy traffic steady state queue length vector is given by